 This Product is discontinued, please refer to the Alternatives shown below under Similar Products or contact us directly.

 The The SphereSpectro 150H is a unique spectrophotometer system for simultaneously discriminating and quantifying both the spectral absorption coefficient and the spectral effective scattering coefficient of scattering media.
 Different versions are available for the UV, VIS and IR spectral ranges.
+For clear samples the classical 8°/d measurement geometry can be applied.

 Main Features on a glance: